9 of the best day trips from Cairns

 And if you want to check out the Turtle Rehabilitation Centre, it’s now open for daily tours where you can learn about their history and the journey to recovery for sick and injured turtles.
 But be quick, tours are capped at just 15 people!

 (Don’t want to leave?
-Extend your stay at the Fitzroy Island Resort with the choice of cosy suites or camping grounds.)
+Extend your stay at the Fitzroy Island Resort with the choice of cozy suites or camping grounds.)

 7. Adrenaline sports and island-hopping in Mission Beach